CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { eventData } = tournamentEngine.getEventData({
-  participantsProfile, // optional - ability to specify additions to context (see parameters of getTournamentParticipants()) policyDefinitions, // optional eventId,
+  participantsProfile, // optional - ability to specify additions to context (see parameters of getTournamentParticipants()) policyDefinitions, // optional usePublishState, // optional - filter out draws which are not published eventId,
 });
 const { drawsData, venuesData, eventInfo, tournamentInfo } = eventData;